jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^equasy]: Nutt, D. J. (2009).
 Equasy—an overlooked addiction with implications for the current debate on drug harms. *Journal of Psychopharmacology, 23*(1), 3-5.

 [^healy2021]: Healy, C. J. (2021).
 The acute effects of classic psychedelics on memory in humans. *Psychopharmacology, 238*, 639-653.

-[^cannabis]: The intensity of the experience is mostly a function of the amount of THC.
-I'm not sure how much CBD is required to complement the THC.
-Maybe the ratio could be less than 1mg CBD per 1mg THC, but 0.5mg CBD per 1mg of Δ8-THC is not enough.
-You definitely want enough CBD and extra isn't a problem.
-The psilomethoxin is optional and will just help launch you into the cannabis experience.
-One way to administer cannabis is to hold the liquid under the tongue (i.e., sublingual method).
-Onset of the effects of swallowed cannabis occurs about 90 min after ingestion and last for 3-5 hours.
-Tolerance half-life seems to be about two days.

 [^krebs2013]: Anecdotal reports suggest a possible link between drug use and serious mental health problems, but it is not clear the degree to which the drug was causal.
 Said people might have been mentally ill prior to the drug exposure.
 Correlational studies find no link (Krebs, 2013).
     - Krebs, T. S., & Johansen, P. Ø. (2013).
 Psychedelics and mental health: a population study.
 PloS one, 8(8), e63972.